Luis Castillo (pitcher, born 1992): Miami Marlins

-San Diego Padres

 Castillo was part of a scuttled trade that briefly made him a member of the San Diego Padres organization in the summer of 2016.
 On July 29, the Marlins traded Castillo along with Jarred Cosart, Josh Naylor, and Carter Capps to the Padres for pitchers Andrew Cashner, Colin Rea, and Tayron Guerrero.
 However, Castillo returned to the Marlins two days later, after Rea exited his first start as a Marlin with an elbow injury and was sent back to the Padres.
 Castillo never pitched in the Padres organization.

 Cincinnati Reds

 On January 19, 2017, the Marlins traded Castillo, Austin Brice, and Isaiah White to the Cincinnati Reds for starter Dan Straily.
 Castillo began 2017 with the Pensacola Blue Wahoos.
 In 14 starts in Double-A, he had a 4–4 record and 2.58 ERA.

 On June 23, 2017, the Reds promoted Castillo, who made his MLB debut against the Washington Nationals.
 Castillo pitched for the Reds the rest of the season, going 3–7 with a 3.12 ERA in 15 starts.
 He returned to Cincinnati's starting rotation in 2018: in 31 starts, he posted a record of 10–12 with an ERA of 4.30 in 169 2/3 innings.